kubermatic/kubeone/README.md

 [contributing guide][contributing-guide].

-If you want to get in touch with us and discuss about improvements and new features, please create a new issue on GitHub or connect with us over the forums or Slack:
+If you want to get in touch with us and discuss about improvements and new features, please create a new issue on GitHub or connect with us over Slack:

 * [`#kubeone` channel][k8s-slack-kubeone] on [Kubernetes Slack][k8s-slack]
-* [Kubermatic forums][forums]

 ## Reporting Bugs